Nombril/CardGame/README.md

 Classes for:  << Fill this in >>

-GUI that can launch only one game
+GUI that can launch only one game: Done

 Elevens: working